calumleslie77/NTS_AVT_Survey/README.md

 Run datacleaning.R to process the raw results in the /data folder.
 The processed results are saved in the data/output subfolder.

 Then run ntsoutput7.R.
-This R script is dependent on the gomap.js and styles.css scripts.
+This R script is dependent on the gomap.js and styles.css files.

 ## Important note